Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 Related Party Transactions

-If you rent your building from yourself, purchase services from a family member’s company, or have other related party transactions, these get adjusted to fair market value.
+If you rent your building from yourself, purchase services from a family member’s company, or have other related party transactions, these get adjusted to fair market value to ensure the company’s financials accurately reflect its financial position.
 The goal is showing what the business would look like under independent ownership.

 Revenue Recognition and Timing Adjustments

-Aggressive or inconsistent revenue booking practices get corrected to show accurate timing.
+Aggressive or inconsistent revenue booking practices get corrected to show accurate timing and to ensure that reported income accurately reflects actual business activity.
 This is particularly relevant for service businesses with project-based revenue or those navigating ASC 606 compliance.

 When to Get a Quality of Earnings Report

 Timing matters when it comes to QoE analysis.
-While there’s rarely a wrong time to understand your true financial position, certain moments make the investment particularly valuable:
+While there’s rarely a wrong time to understand your true financial position, certain moments make the investment particularly valuable.
+QoE analysis delivers value at different stages of business growth, from early strategic planning to preparing for business transactions and private acquisitions:

 • Annual strategic planning: Use QoE findings to inform next year’s growth priorities and resource allocation